francisco-rodriguez-cuenca/reinforcement_learning_tracker/0_summaries/empirical_design/EmpiricalDesign.md

 ### 2.0 Key insights: Evaluating a fully specified algorithm

 1. A single run of an agent can be informative: consider visualizing individual runs to gain some understanding of your algorithm.
-2. Agent behaviour can be very different across random seeds: report this variability with sample standard deviations or talerance intervals, rather than just the summary statistic.
+2. Agent behaviour can be very different across random seeds: report this variability with sample standard deviations or tolerance intervals, rather than just the summary statistic.
 3. Confidence interval tell us the confidence on our statistic estimate, not the variability of the agents.
 They are useful for understanding mean performance, not the behaviour of each agent.
 4. __Do not report standard errors__: low-confidence confidence interval, decide on the confidence interval you need.
 5. The required number of runs depends on your performance distribution, which is unknown.
 5 runs is insufficient, but 30 can also be when the distribution is heavily skewed.